Syntax

 Procedures cluster a sequence of statements into abstract units which then can be repeatedly invoked.

-A procedure can call itself to generate the final result.
+A procedure can call itself to generate a result.
 The return statement passes the result of a computation.

 > factorial := proc(n) is